-Nobody can know in advance whether (parts of) datacenter B will be lost during an unpredictable geo disaster, or whether it will be A.
+Notice: nobody can know in advance whether (parts of) datacenter B will be lost, or whether it will be A.

 Consequence: any replication system claiming to support geo-redundancy must have a recovery operation.

 Example: in DRBD or MARS, the recovery operation is called (fast) full-sync.
 It can be started with commands like drbdadm invalidate or marsadm invalidate, or with replica creation operations like {drbd,mars}adm join-resource.